ho-han-sheng/ho-han-sheng.github.io/content/authors/admin/_index.md

 - Seeking internships in research labs
 - TA-ing (SUSS calls us peer mentors) statistics modules, MTH219 and MTH220.

 Outside of academics, I am also the incoming General Secretary for SUSS' student psychology society, [PsyConnect](https://psyconnect.github.io), striving to enhance psychology (and statistics) education for fellow undergraduates.
-In my free time, I enjoy gaming, listening to K-HipHop, and drinking tea (my favourites are pu-er, jasmine and matcha).
+In my free time, I enjoy gaming, listening to K-Hip-Hop, and drinking tea (my favourites are pu-er, jasmine and matcha).